dchakarov/dchakarov.github.io/_drafts/TabularData.md

     func run() async throws {
         let fileUrl = URL(fileURLWithPath: inputFile)
-        let options = CSVReadingOptions(hasHeaderRow: true, delimiter: ",")
+        let options = CSVReadingOptions(hasHeaderRow: true,
+                                        delimiter: ",")
         let fullDataFrame = try!
+DataFrame(
-DataFrame(contentsOfCSVFile: fileUrl,
+            contentsOfCSVFile: fileUrl,
-                                           columns: ["Symbol", "Title", "Currency", "ISA_eligible", "PLUS_only"],
+            columns: ["Symbol",
+                "Title",
+                "Currency",
+                "ISA_eligible",
+                "PLUS_only"],
+            types: [
-                                           types: ["Symbol": .string,
+                "Symbol": .string,
                 "Title": .string,
                 "ISA_eligible": .boolean,
                 "Currency": .string,
                 "PLUS_only": .boolean],
             options: options)
         print(fullDataFrame)
     }
 }
 ```

-Please note, that I am not gonna go into much detail on the TabularData framework itself, as this is very well covered in the video above.
-In addition, you can find a great deep dive here: https://holyswift.app/crunching-data-with-the-new-apples-tabulardata-framework.
+Please note, that I am not gonna go into much detail on the TabularData framework itself, as this is very well covered in both the video and the article I linked above.

 Running the script in Xcode should give us something like this in the console: